Ōtorohanga: Modern history

-Harrodsville

-In 1986, the town briefly changed its name to "Harrodsville".
-This was a protest in support of a restaurateur, Henry Harrod of Palmerston North, who was being forced to change the name of his restaurant following the threat of lawsuits from Mohamed Al-Fayed, the then owner of Harrods department store in London.

-As a show of solidarity for Henry Harrod, and in anticipation of actions against other similar-sounding businesses, it was proposed that every business in Otorohanga change its name to "Harrods".
-With the support of the District Council, Otorohanga temporarily changed the town's name to Harrodsville.

-After being lampooned in the British tabloids, Al Fayed dropped the legal action and Harrodsville and its shops reverted to their former names.
-The town's response raised widespread media interest around the world, with the BBC World Service and newspapers in Greece, Saudi Arabia, Australia and Canada covering the story.
+In 1986 and 1987 the Otorohanga Business Association and its members put up signs referring to the town as 'Harrodsville' and renamed their businesses to 'Harrods' in response to Harrods in Knightsbridge, London threatening legal action against New Zealand businesses of the same name.

 Floods

 1934 and 2014 Ōtorohanga maps, showing the diversions of the Waipā.
 In 2004 the river flooded its old course.

-Ōtorohanga is built on the Waipā's flood plain, but is largely protected by stop banks built between 1961 and 1966, following a major flood in 1958.
-However, in 2004 Ōtorohanga Primary was flooded by about 0.6 m of water and children were temporarily transferred to the then recently closed Tihiroa Primary School, about 12 km north of Ōtorohanga on SH31.
-In 1907 the whole town was flooded.
-Houses were also flooded in 1893 and 1926.
+Ōtorohanga is built on a flood plain of the Waipā River.
+Houses were flooded in 1893 1926 and 2026 and the whole town was flooded in 1907.
+It is now largely protected by stop banks built between 1961 and 1966, following a major flood in 1958.
+However, in 2004 Ōtorohanga Primary School on the outskirts of the town was flooded by about 0.6 m of water and children were temporarily transferred to the then recently closed Tihiroa Primary School, about 12 km north of Ōtorohanga on SH31.

 Local government

 Ōtorohanga is part of the Ōtorohanga District, which stretches from Kawhia Harbour on the west coast inland to the Pureora Forest Park.
-The town is the largest in the District and the seat of the District Council.
+The town is the largest in the District and the seat of Ōtorohanga District Council.